jennynicoleaustin/udemy-react/S22 Deploying React App/S 22 Notes.md

 V. 329 Building the Code for Production
 - npm run build
   - provides an optimized transformed build ready to be uploaded to a server

+V. 330 Deployment
+- A React SPA is a static website (only html, css, js)
+- only need a static site host attaching the project
+- init from project root
+  - this is the BUILD folder
+  - you will need to rewrite all urls to index.js

+V. 331 Configuration for a SPA and deployment
+- react router dom = client side execution
+- forward all url requests to index.html